-Chevron Resources Company purchased the Getty lease in October of 1985 and then immediately renewed exploration on the property primarily looking for additional massive sulphides along strike.
-Additional geophysical surveys, including a proprietary deep penetrated EM survey were completed.
+1985 - 1989: Chevron Resources Company purchased the Getty lease in October 1985 and then immediately renewed exploration on the Property primarily looking for additional massive sulphides along strike.
+Additional geophysical surveys, including a proprietary deep penetrating EM survey were completed.
 An additional 16 drill holes totaling 6,038 metres were drilled.
 Sulphides were intersected although no significant massive sulphides were located.

-In the second half of 1988 work returned to the vicinity of Getty hole 66-84-90.
-A detailed re-evaluation was done and a revised geologic interpretation completed.
+In the second half of 1988, work was carried out in the vicinity of Getty hole 66-84-90.
+A detailed re-evaluation commenced and a revised geologic interpretation was completed.
 Additional metallurgical work was also done.

-Chevron completed another historical resource estimate (not compliant to NI 43-101) using the updated geological interpretation.
-This estimate involved using the polygonal method.
-Grades were converted to zinc equivalent (%ZnEq = %Zn + (%Pb x 0.53) + (Cu% x 1.64) + (opt Ag x 0.45).
-Using a minimum horizontal thickness of 5 feet and an arbitrary cut-off grade of 11 %ZnEq the resource was estimated to be 2.5 million tons averaging 1.62% Cu, 4.94% Pb, 11.42% Zn and 3.3 opt Ag.
-Even though it has some of the highest grades intersected by drilling the #1 lens was excluded as only four holes had tested the lens.
-This historical resource does not use any of the classification terms "inferred mineral resource", "indicated mineral resource" and "measured mineral resource" that have the meanings ascribed to them by the Canadian Institute of Mining, Metallurgy and Petroleum in the CIM Definition Standards for Mineral Resources and Mineral Reserves adopted by CIM Council, as amended.
-A qualified person has not done sufficient work to classify this historical estimate as current mineral resources and Wolfden is not treating this historical estimate as current mineral resource estimate compliant with NI 43-101 is planned for 2018 using the historical drill results and Wolfden's drill results.
-Wolfden plans to continue with infill and expansion drilling of the West and East Lens so that the eventual resource may be expanded and upgraded based on a tighter density at depth and along strike.
+Chevron completed another historical resource estimate using the updated geological interpretation.
+This estimate involved using the polygonal method to a depth of approximately 1,300 feet (400 metres).
+Grades were converted to zinc equivalent (%ZnEq = %Zn + (%Pb × 0.53) + (%Cu × 1.64) + (opt Ag × 0.45).
+Using a minimum horizontal thickness of 5 feet and an arbitrary cut-off grade of 11% ZnEq the resource was estimated to be 2.5 million tons averaging 11.42% Zn, 4.94% Pb, 1.62% Cu, and 3.3 opt Ag.
+Even though it has some of the highest grades intersected by drilling, the #1 lens was excluded as only 4 holes had tested the lens.
+This historical resource does not use the classification terms "Inferred Mineral Resource," "indicated Mineral Resource," and "Measured Mineral Resource" that have the meanings ascribed to them by the Canadian Institute of Mining, Metallurgy and Petroleum, as the CIM Definition Standards on Mineral Resources and Mineral Reserves adopted by CIM Council, as amended.
+The authors have not done sufficient work to classify this historical estimate as a current Mineral Resource and Wolfden is not treating this historical estimate as a current Mineral Resource.